CYP3A4: Induction

 CYP3A4 is induced by a wide variety of ligands.
 These ligands bind to the pregnane X receptor (PXR).
 The activated PXR complex forms a heterodimer with the retinoid X receptor (RXR), which binds to the XREM region of the CYP3A4 gene.
 XREM is a regulatory region of the CYP3A4 gene, and binding causes a cooperative interaction with proximal promoter regions of the gene, resulting in increased transcription and expression of CYP3A4.
 Activation of the PXR/RXR heterodimer initiates transcription of the CYP3A4 promoter region and gene.
 Ligand binding increases when in the presence of CYP3A4 ligands, such as in the presence of aflatoxin B1, M1, and G1.
 Indeed, due to the enzyme's large and malleable active site, it is possible for the enzyme to bind multiple ligands at once, leading to potentially detrimental side effects.

 Induction of CYP3A4 has been shown to vary in humans depending on sex.
 Evidence shows an increased drug clearance by CYP3A4 in women, even when accounting for differences in body weight.
 A study by Wolbold et al. (2003) found that the median CYP3A4 levels measured from surgically removed liver samples of a random sample of women exceeded CYP3A4 levels in the livers of men by 129%.
 CYP3A4 mRNA transcripts were found in similar proportions, suggesting a pre-translational mechanism for the up-regulation of CYP3A4 in women.
-The exact cause of this elevated level of enzyme in women is still under speculation, however studies have elucidated other mechanisms (such as CYP3A5 or CYP3A7 compensation for lowered levels of CYP3A4) that affect drug clearance in both men and women.
+The exact cause of this elevated level of enzyme in women is still under speculation, however studies have explained other mechanisms (such as CYP3A5 or CYP3A7 compensation for lowered levels of CYP3A4) that affect drug clearance in both men and women.